-Each year the Journalism and Women Symposium (JAWS) brings 10 women who are just starting careers in journalism to our annual Conference and Mentoring Project (CAMP) for three days of training, networking and professional development.
-This year’s JAWS CAMP will be held at The Mount Hood Resort in Welches, Oregon Oct.
-12 to 14, 2018.
+Each year the Journalism and Women Symposium (JAWS) brings a Diversity fellow to our annual Conference and Mentoring Project (CAMP) for three days of training, networking and professional development.
+This year’s JAWS CAMP will be held at The Mount Hood Oregon Resort in Welches, Oregon Oct.
+12-14, 2018.

 What is CAMP?